danielbodnar/awesome-stars/README.md

 ## docker

+- [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.
+- [F1bonacc1/process-compose](https://github.com/F1bonacc1/process-compose) - Process Compose is a simple and flexible scheduler and orchestrator to manage non-containerized applications.
+- [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
+- [hyscale/hyscale](https://github.com/hyscale/hyscale) - HyScale is an Application Centric Abstraction Framework over K8s.
+- [dcos/dcos](https://github.com/dcos/dcos) - DC/OS - The Datacenter Operating System
+- [leopardslab/dunner](https://github.com/leopardslab/dunner) - Dunner is a task runner tool like Grunt but used Docker images like CircleCI do.
+You can define tasks and steps of the tasks in your `.dunner.yaml` file and then run these steps with `Dunner do taskna
+- [pipelinit/pipelinit-cli](https://github.com/pipelinit/pipelinit-cli) - Automatically generates pipelines for your project.
+- [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
+- [kuasar-io/kuasar](https://github.com/kuasar-io/kuasar) - A multi-sandbox container runtime that provides cloud-native, all-scenario multiple sandbox container solutions.
 - [project-copacetic/copacetic](https://github.com/project-copacetic/copacetic) - 🧵 CLI tool for directly patching container images using reports from vulnerability scanners
 - [ajnart/homarr](https://github.com/ajnart/homarr) - Customizable browser's home page to interact with your homeserver's Docker containers (e.g. Sonarr/Radarr)
 - [apache/apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway